What are the health benefits of Parkia Speciosa?

-It is a storehouse of minerals (such as – potassium, manganese, calcium, iron, zinc, copper, phosphorus,) and vitamins (like – vitamin A – in the form of beta-carotene, vitamin B1, vitamin B6, vitamin B9 – folate, and vitamin C).
+It is a storehouse of minerals (such as – potassium, manganese, calcium, iron, zinc, copper, and phosphorus) and vitamins (like – vitamin A – in the form of beta-carotene, vitamin B1, vitamin B6, vitamin B9 – folate, and vitamin C).

 Warnings and Side Effects of Stink Beans (Parkia speciosa)

-However, this odor is very pervasive and can stay in the excretory system of your body and in your mouth for two to three days, that explains its nickname – stink bean.
+However, this odor is very pervasive and can stay in the excretory system of your body and in your mouth for two to three days, which explains its nickname – stink bean.

 Moreover, it is not unusual to experience flatulence and bloating as a result of gasses formed by the breakdown of the complex carbohydrates in the digestive tracts, especially if you didn’t cook the beans properly.
 Therefore, soaking and sprouting are recommended.

 People eating diets high in fiber have a lower rate of constipation than people who consume a low-fiber diet, and they also have a smaller chance of developing hemorrhoids and diverticulitis.

 There are two types of fiber – insoluble and soluble.
 Insoluble fiber is usually found in fruit pulp, grain brans, vegetable skins, and peels, plus, it does not dissolve in liquid.
 Insoluble fiber is associated with improved waste removal and cancer protection.